What Is Team Alignment?

 Why is Team Alignment important?

-Team alignment is critical to ensure that every member understands the final goals and the approaches and strategies being used to achieve them.
+Team alignment is critical to ensure that every member understands the final goals, the approaches, and the strategies used to achieve them.

 Key Objectives of Team Alignment

-- Shared responsibility for outcome
+Shared responsibility for the outcome

-For example, while writing an article is a writer’s output, editing it is the editor’s output, posting it is the site manager’s output.
+For example, writing an article is a writer’s output, editing is the editor’s output, and posting it is the site manager’s output.

-- Reduced wastage of resources and increased exchange of knowledge
+Reduced wastage of resources and increased exchange of knowledge

-In programming, for instance, a piece of code may have to be written for one project, and may need to be written again for another project.
+In programming, for instance, a piece of code may have to be written for one project and may need to be written again for another project.

-- Promotes transparency and accountability
+Promotes transparency and accountability

 ‘A millennial workforce today demands transparency above all else.
 A manager of millennials needs accountability.’